+As on March 31, 2024, the Company has 3 material subsidiaries.
 The Company has adopted a Policy for determining Material Subsidiaries in terms of Regulation 16 (1) (c) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ('Listing Regulations').
-The Policy, as approved by the Board, are available on our website, at http://orientgreenpower.com/ files/Policy-on-Material-Unlisted-Subsidiary-Company.pdf.
+The Policy, as approved by the Board, are available on our website, at https://orientgreenpower.com/ files/Policy-on-Material-Unlisted-Subsidiary-Company.pdf